 Add To Favorites

-Skip count by tens, Flip the marker and apply the special color switcher to write over each number you say as you count, 10, 20, 30….
+Provide students with the opportunity to skip count by tens, Flip the marker and apply the special color switcher to write over each number you say as you count, 10, 20, 30….
 All of the numbers you traced over are called multiples of 10.

 Mathematical patterns stand out when you color-code them with Color Switchers!
 What other patterns can you discover?

 Play a cool double dare game!
-Figure out addition doubles with your classmates on dry-erase boards.
+Students figure out addition doubles on dry-erase boards.

 Add To Favorites